 My new image in the series Urban Saga and this article on how to recognize real art are meant as a tribute to Zaha Hadid, who passed away a few days ago, and to her legacy of thinking differently, of pushing the boundaries and reinventing the world of art and architecture.

-Urban Saga VI – Shadows of a Soul – A Tribute to Zaha Hadid It is a photograph I shot last year in New York City, where I will be back soon, on May 27-29 for my (en)Visionography NYC Workshop , event that has only one spot left and that I’m looking very much forward to.
-It is an image that is very dear to my heart, like all the images in Urban Saga, and it is another story from my life.
+Urban Saga VI – Shadows of a Soul – A Tribute to Zaha Hadid It is a photograph I shot last year in New York City, where I will be back soon and I’m looking very much forward to.
+It is an image that is very dear to my heart, like all the images in Urban Saga, and it is another story taken from my life.
 I will talk more about this image in a further article, and you can subscribe to my newsletter to receive it when I publish it.
 But now I would like to talk about a subject I’m thinking about very intensely lately:

 HOW TO RECOGNIZE REAL ART?